Systemcluster/kitoken/README.md

 Kitoken can convert and initialize with HuggingFace Tokenizers definitions for `BPE`, `Unigram` and `WordPiece` models.

-- `BPE` models are converted to `CharPair` or `BytePair` definitions.
+- `BPE` models are converted to `BytePair` definitions.
 The included merge list is used to sort the vocabulary by merge priority and is then discarded.
 - `Unigram` models are converted to `Unigram` definitions retaining the token scores.
 - `WordPiece` models are converted to `WordPiece` definitions.